unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `minDeviceWidth`

 > This attribute specifies the minimum required width, in millimeters (mm), of the touch surface.
 The `layers` entry with the greatest matching width will be selected.
 This attribute is intended for `form="touch"`, but is supported for hardware forms.
+>
+> This must be a whole number between 1 and 999, inclusive.

 ### <a name="Element_layer" href="#Element_layer">Element: layer</a>